rtyler/presentations/continuous-delivery-infra/content/preso.md

 # Docker: Cons

+(besides the cool factor)

-* Nebulous boundaries between what goes in Puppet and what goes in a Dockerfile
+* What goes in Puppet vs Dockerfile
 * iptables
 * The image becomes another _thing_ with a lifecycle
 * Rapidly evolving